|La Petite White House||Self Catering||Flexible||3||7||1||Travelcot for one baby/infant|

 We like animals and can provide a dog bed and bowl, but please take extra care cleaning up after your pet to avoid inconveniencing future guests.

 A vacuum cleaner, mop, broom, washing machine, tumble dryer and iron have been provided.
-There are also hairdryers in the 2 first floor bedrooms.

 Our love affair with France started when we spent our honeymoon on a 2 week road trip through Brittany, the Loire chateaux and the Alps.
 We have returned many times on holiday and have seen most of France before buying a holiday home in Languedoc to enjoy in our retirement.